 Project aims

-The primary aim of the clinical trial is to establish whether patients established on Kaftrio can safely stop taking nebulised active drugs without a significant fall in their respiratory function.
+The primary aim of the clinical trial was to establish whether patients established on Kaftrio can safely stop taking nebulised active drugs without a significant fall in their respiratory function.

 The aim of the health economic component of the study is to establish the cost-effectiveness of this strategy.
 This project is related to the Evidence-based valuation of patient-centred outcomes in Cystic Fibrosis project.